You'll need to apply for special permission if you don't meet the standard requirements for a unit of study.

 You need to apply for special permission as soon as possible to allow time for your application to be processed before the last day to add a unit of study deadline.

-If you apply less than 5 working days before the last day to add a unit of study, we can’t guarantee that your application will be processed for that semester.
+If you apply less than 5 business days before the last day to add a unit of study, we can’t guarantee that your application will be processed for that semester.
 You should make sure you’re enrolled in an alternative unit of study that you’d like to complete.

 You should look at CUSP, the handbook for the year you commenced your degree, and the unit of study selection screen in Sydney Student to view details of your course and units of study offered.
 If you have received written approval from your program director to enrol in the requested unit of study, upload this correspondence to your special permission application to assist with the processing of your application.